LegislativeCoordinatingCommissionGIS/LCC-DistrictFinder/README.md

   - MN Senate Districts
   - MN Municipal Boundaries
   - MN Counties
+  - MN House, Senate, Congressional images

+### What does it do?
+- Geocodes addresses (Google JavaScript API authentication token required)
+- Zooms to location on cellphones (application optimized using RWD)
+- Point and click on the map, or use the search bar to retrieve legislative data
+- Click on a legislative member to retrieve members district boundary or website
+- Add House/Senate overlay layers to geo-explore Minnesota's representative districts

 The code relies on a connection to an instance of [PostGreSQL/PostGIS](http://www.postgresql.org/), a free and open-source spatial database.
 But for testing, connections can be made to the GeoJSON included in the data folder.